Types of Fuses and their Applications

 Fuses come in a variety of types and sizes, as described in Table 1.
 Note that the type, current, voltage ratings are commonly identified on the body or the fuse.

-Table 1: Common Cartridge Fuses
+Table 1.
+Types and Sizes of Common Cartridge Fuses

-Types of Fuses: Electrical Applications
+Types of Fuses in Electrical Applications

 Electrical fuses are contained in fuse boxes like the one shown in Figure 5.
 When a working fuse is installed, it connects the AC line input to the rest of the circuit.

-A fuse panel.
+A fuse panel diagram

-Figure 5: A fuse panel.
+Figure 5.
+A fuse panel diagram

 There are several types of fuses; cartridge, type T, type S, and blade.
 The fuses described previously are all cartridge fuses, as shown in Figure 1, a cartridge fuse is the one that has a tube shaped body.